 Foundation Broken Hill Ltd (the Foundation) is committed to corporate governance for non-profit organisations.

-Although not a listed company, the Foundation has adopted and applied where relevant the Governance principles laid down by the ASX in developing and improving our corporate governance policies and practices.
+Although not a listed company, the Foundation has adopted and applied where relevant the Governance principles laid down by the ACNC in developing and improving our corporate governance policies and practices.

 Foundation Broken Hill Ltd is a public company limited by guarantee under the Corporations Act, 2001 and operates in accordance with legislative requirements and its Constitution.

 Foundation Broken Hill Ltd is governed by a Board of Directors comprising a Chairman, Vice Chairman, Public Secretary and up to nine other Directors (a total of 12 Directors), all of whom are elected annually at the Annual General Meeting.

 Not less than six of the Directors, at any time, must be resident in Broken Hill.
 This is to ensure that the objects of the Constitution and the interests of the Broken Hill and Far West Community remain paramount.